 Learn about two sisters – stepsisters – both queens, but with very different personalities.
 In life, they weren’t very fond of each other, yet in death, they are buried here in the same tomb.
-Ladies Chapel shows you the highest level of a gothic style you’ll see on a private walking tour in London – with its beautiful fan-vaulted ceiling.
+Ladies Chapel shows you the highest level of a gothic style you’ll see on a private walking tour in London with its beautiful fan-vaulted ceiling.

 This being London, there is always time for traditional pageantry.
 The horse guards are just around the corner.
-Here we see the Guards, proudly sitting on their horses keeping this royal area safe.
+Here we see the guards proudly sitting on their horses keeping this royal area safe.
 They are inspected every day, rain or shine.

-Leaving the famous buildings behind for a moment let’s wander through St James Park.
-Home to not only a lovely display of plants and flowers but also many birds.
-Any ornithologist would be in heaven here, black swans, white swans, pelicans, geese and many more species call St James Park their home.
+Leaving the famous buildings behind for a moment, let’s wander through St James Park, which is home to not only a lovely display of plants and flowers but also many birds.
+Any ornithologist would be in heaven here: black swans, white swans, pelicans, geese, and many more species call St James Park their home.

-Our next stop needs little introduction, Buckingham Palace, a grand building and royal residence.
-If we get close to the gate you will see the guards, looking after her majesty.
+Our next stop needs little introduction: Buckingham Palace, a grand building and royal residence.
+If we get close to the gate, you will see the guards looking after Her Majesty.
 Your guide will help you figure out if Her Majesty is at home today.

 Westminster Abbey shop, Broad Sanctuary, Westminster, London SW1P 3JS.
 By prior arrangement, your guide can meet you at your central London hotel.